Skip to the main content.

 Don’t forget why you’re having a new website built for you.
 Besides conducting technical testing, test the top three to five actions you want visitors to accomplish for usability.
 Can visitors accomplish the tasks easily and without getting lost or confused?
 Send your staging website links to a few friends and ask them to complete a specific task.
 Get their feedback -- and use it.

-We can’t say it enough, proof read everything.
+We can’t say it enough, proofread everything.
 Be sure to check and test phone numbers, verify contact information, and don’t forget any pages not in navigation (like landing pages or thank you pages).
-Also, try to proof read the alt tag descriptions for images.
-They should be descriptive and meaningful.
+And don’t forget about the content beyond what’s on the front-end of your website; alt tags, meta descriptions, and other backend information you’ve added need to be proofed too.
+Ensure that meta descriptions are appropriate for each page, and alt tags should be meaningful and descriptive.

 4. Test, test, test